Highbury Fields School

 Highbury Fields School (formerly Highbury Hill High School) is a secondary school for girls and coeducational sixth form, located next to Highbury Fields in the Highbury area of the London Borough of Islington, England.

 The School has specialisms in Science and Mathematics, and is also a Leading Edge Partnership school.

 Highbury Fields School offers GCSEs as programmes of study for pupils.
 Students in the sixth form have the option to study from a range of A Levels which are provided as part of the Islington Sixth Form Consortium (iC6).

 History

-The school is credited with being a successor institution to the educational ideas introduced to England by Charles and Elizabeth Mayo at the school on Grey's Inn Road.
+The predecessor to Highbury Hill School was founded in 1844 by the Home and Colonial School Society.
+It followed the educational ideas introduced to England by Charles and Elizabeth Mayo with the school based on Gray's Inn Road.
+In 1863, it became a single-sex school for girls, renamed the Mayo School.

+In 1894, the school moved to Highbury Hill House and was renamed Highbury Hill School.
+The school buildings were extended in 1899, and additional premises for a nursery and a training college were acquired on Highbury Hill and Highbury New Park.